After logging into the application, the Character selection screen is displayed.

 Description (optional) – input notes about this character if so desired.
 Only used on this screen and not elsewhere.

 Rule Set (Required) – Select the Rule Set for which this character will be assigned.
 This determines what game this character is created to play.
-If the desired Rule Set has not been created or added to this account for this character a “Rule Sets” link is provided here to take you to the interface to build one.
+This section will list any Rule Sets that are present on this account (in a white background), followed by a list of available Core Rule Sets (in a Gray background).
+If a Core Rule is selected the Rule Set is automatically added to your account and the character created.
+A “Rule Sets” link is also provided below this section to quickly access the Rule Sets screen.

 Image (optional) – Select an image to associate with this character.
 Utilizes the Image Selector Interface.

 After the desired information is input click the save button to create this character.

 By clicking the ellipsis on a Character tile (when viewed from a computer) additional options to manage this specific character are presented.

 This menu provides links to various global areas and screens within RPGSmith.